simplexsigil/SynthAct-Datasets/README.md

 ```

 ## Data generator
-The SynthAct data generator will be released shortly.
+The SynthAct data generator will be released shortly on this page.

 ## License